Picus303/TorchImager/README.md

 TorchImager is in **alpha** and has some significant limitations:

 - **Linux only**: The library currently works only on Linux.
-- **One window at a time**: Currently, only one display window can be open at a time.

 We are actively working on addressing these limitations and plan to: